Collier County Relies on Effective Ballot Opening Automation to Count All Mail-In Ballots by Election Day

 Key Challenges

-Ballot opening is
+Ballot opening is time-consuming and labor-intensive

 Manual ballot processing and opening can lead to a time-crunch before the election deadlines